Rock Logging Engine

 You can then use the logger by issuing a call such as this:

 There are 6 verbosity levels you can log for (Critical, Error, Warning, Information, Debug, Trace).
-The majority of your logging should take place at the Verbosity Level of Debug and Information, because these levels will be actually written the least and have a smaller chance of unintentionally hurting performance.
+The majority of your logging should take place using Debug or Information, because these levels will be actually written the least and have a smaller chance of unintentionally hurting performance.
+See the Logging Levels section below for more details.

 If you want to add a specific project namespace as a category, you can add this to your project's AssemblyInfo.cs.